-While most of the rehabilitation transects sampled in the Mt Minnie conservation area show Good to Excellent vegetation development, with few or no weeds, two transects at the southern end of the study area remain in relatively Poor condition, with a third considered to be Good.
+While most of the rehabilitation transects sampled in the Mt Minnie conservation area show Good to Excellent vegetation development, with few or no weeds, three transects remain in relatively Poor condition, with a fourth considered to be fair:

-- Transect BHPPD-29 is considered Fair, with a somewhat moderate cover of Cenchrus ciliaris tussock grasses (8.15%) and no development of spinifex or perennial shrubs over the course of monitoring.
-Importantly, Cenchrus cover has decreased by 14.05% since the last phase. - Transect BHPPD-30 is considered Poor.
-It shows a reasonable development of both spinifex and perennial shrub cover, but the cover of Cenchrus has remained high (36.3%) despite a decrease of 8.75% since the last monitoring phase.
-Perennial Acacia shrubs have also decreased. - Transect BHPPD-31 is considered Very Poor in 2022: spinifex cover has decreased by approximately 25% to less than pre-clearing levels, with Cenchrus cover increasing by 42.45%.
+- Transect BHPPD-23 is considered Fair, with a somewhat moderate cover of Cenchrus ciliaris tussock grasses (22.6%).
+Development of spinifex and perennial shrubs remains steady over the last two phases of monitoring. - Transect BHPPD-29 is considered Poor, with a high cover of Cenchrus ciliaris tussock grasses (48.5%) and no development of spinifex or perennial shrubs over the course of monitoring.
+Importantly, Cenchrus cover increased by 40% % since the last phase. - Transect BHPPD-30 is considered Poor.
+It shows a reasonable development of both spinifex and perennial shrub cover, but the cover of Cenchrus has remained high (33-38%) since 2017 with an increase of 5.5% since the last monitoring phase. - Transect BHPPD-31 is considered Poor in 2023: spinifex cover has increased by approximately 4% to less than pre-clearing levels, with Cenchrus cover decreasing by 38.5%.